Golden Knights' season ends with 2-1 road loss to Stars in Game 7

-DALLAS (KTNV) — After surviving elimination in a 2-0 win on Friday, the Vegas Golden Knights are putting their season on the line in Game 7 against the Dallas Stars.
+DALLAS (KTNV) — After surviving elimination in a 2-0 win on Friday, the Vegas Golden Knights put their season on the line in Game 7 against the Dallas Stars.

-The winner of Sunday night's game will face the Colorado Avalanche in Round 2.
-The loser will see their season end.
+The Stars now will face the Colorado Avalanche in Round 2 as the Knights see their season, and chances of repeat Stanley Cup victory, come to a close.

 Vegas once held a 2-0 series advantage after taking the first two games in Dallas.
 The Knights dropped two consecutive home games and Game 5 in Dallas.
-After Friday's bounce-back performance at the Fortress, the Knights head back to American Airlines Center for a winner-take-all series decider.
+After Friday's bounce-back performance at the Fortress, the Knights headed back to American Airlines Center for the winner-take-all series decider.

 3rd Period